VirtusLab/scala-cli/website/docs/commands/basics.md

 scala-cli Hello.scala
 ```

-compilation will fail. `scala-cli` compiles only the files it’s given.
+compilation will fail.
+Scala CLI compiles only the files it’s given.
 :::

 While this is *very* convenient for projects with just a few files, passing many files this way can be cumbersome and